Skip to main content

 Shells Shelling Beach Waves

 What better way to celebrate the beautiful shells of Southwest Florida than visiting Fort Myers on National Seashell Day?
-For photos and to see how we're celebrating on June 21, follow us on Instagram and check out #NationalSeashellDay.
+For photos and to see how we're celebrating, follow us on Instagram and check out #NationalSeashellDay.